 Limits of the Division Matrix Approach

-- Floating-point rounding: Very large or very small values can lose precision.
+- Floating-point rounding: Very large or very small entries can lose precision during elimination.

 Units Reference

 Units matter because matrix multiplication composes quantities.
 Division by a matrix implies multiplication by an inverse operator.
 If A and B carry physical units, the result must respect dimensional analysis.
-Mixing incompatible units can produce misleading numbers.
+The calculator itself treats every entry as dimensionless (its result badge reads “Units: dimensionless”), so any unit interpretation is yours to track.

 | Quantity | Symbol | SI unit | Notes |